Editorial Policies

 Editors, authors, and reviewers are expected to adhere to ethical principles related to authorship, originality, transparency, conflict of interest disclosure, and responsible research conduct.
 Any form of unethical behavior, including plagiarism, data fabrication, falsification, redundant publication, or inappropriate authorship practices, is unacceptable.

-- The manuscript submitted must be the original work of the author(s); only an unpublished manuscript should be submitted.
+- The manuscript submitted must be the original work of the author(s), and only unpublished manuscripts should be submitted.

 - It is unethical to submit a manuscript to more than one journal concurrently.

-- Any conflict of interest must be clearly stated.
+- Any conflict of interest must be clearly disclosed.

-- Acknowledge the sources of data used in the development of the manuscript.
+- Authors must acknowledge all sources of data and information used in the development of the manuscript.

-- The submitting (corresponding) author is responsible for ensuring that all the other co-authors have approved the manuscript's publication.
+- The submitting (corresponding) author is responsible for ensuring that all co-authors have approved the final version of the manuscript and have agreed to its submission for publication.

 Submission of an article implies that:

-The work described is authentic and valid, and neither this manuscript nor one with considerably similar content under this authorship has been published or is being considered for publication elsewhere, including electronically in the same form, in English or another language, without the written consent of the copyright holder.
+The work described is authentic and valid, and neither this manuscript nor one with substantially similar content under the same authorship has been published or is being considered for publication elsewhere, including electronically in the same form, in English or in another language, without the written consent of the copyright holder.

 Editors of JWEE must confirm the following: